 - A trust is an arrangement where a person holds property (the trustee) for the benefit of another person or persons (the beneficiaries), and can only use that money for their benefit and according to the specific instructions in the trust.
 Trusts can be as simple as a few paragraphs of instructions, or it can be a complex lengthy document with detailed instructions to cover a wide range of issues.

 - Wills and trusts each have their advantages and disadvantages.
 Wills are simple, usually less expensive, and require little effort after they are signed to be effective.
 They also have limitations on what they can accomplish and provide no benefit to a person while they are alive.
-Trusts provide much more flexibility and protection for both the person who creates the trust (the Grantor) and the intended beneficiaries, they can also provide privacy and avoid the time and expense of probate.
+Trusts provide much more flexibility and protection for both the person who creates the trust (the Grantor) and the intended beneficiaries, they can also provide privacy and avoid the time and expense of probate and working with a probate attorney.
 They do, however, tend to cost more up front and extra steps are required to complete the trust process (assets must be placed into the trust).

 - Powers of attorney are documents signed concurrently with your will and name an individual or individuals (typically a spouse, family member, or close friend) to act on your behalf and for your benefit.
 Powers of attorney are usually divided into general (dealing with financial matters), and health care.
 The person you appoint can help you with managing finances, selling real estate, paying bills, or dealing with other legal or financial matters.
 This simple document can avoid thousands of dollars and months of delay (the guardianship process discussed above) in the event you become disabled.